superterrific/dana-byerly/src/accessibility-statement.md

 * Navigate all of this site if CSS fails to load.
 * Navigate all of this site if JavaScript is disabled or fails to load.

-In addition to being tested on modern browsers, this site has been checked for screen reader ease of use using Voice Over.
-It has also been audited using [WAVE](https://wave.webaim.org/) and [Arc Toolkit](https://www.tpgi.com/arc-platform/arc-toolkit/) as well as manually checked by myself and [A11y Websites](https://twitter.com/superterrific/status/1345403075935277057).
+In addition to being tested on modern browsers, this site has been checked for screen reader ease of use using VoiceOver and NVDA.
+It has also been audited using [WAVE](https://wave.webaim.org/),  [ARC Toolkit](https://www.tpgi.com/arc-platform/arc-toolkit/), [axe DevTools](https://deque.com/axe/devtools/) as well as manually checked by myself and [A11y Websites](https://twitter.com/superterrific/status/1345403075935277057).

 I am continually working on improving the usability and accessibility of this site.
 Issues with this site's accessibility can be submitted as a [GitHub issue](https://github.com/superterrific/dana-byerly/issues) or you can [contact me directly](mailto:hello@danabyerly.com).
 I take these issues very seriously and will try to address them as quickly as possible.